Vayikra “And he called” Lev. 1:1-5:26; Tzav “Command” Lev. 6:1- 8:36

 Korban Chatat (Sin Offering) is unlike the Olah, Mincha, or the Shelamim.
 This type of korban was a required sacrifice brought by the offerer to restore relationship with YHWH.
 The only type of sins that could be rectified by Chatat offerings were those committed unintentionally or in ignorance.

 If there had been a sacrifice for willful sin this would imply that the Sin Offering was a penalty for the sin.
 If you really wanted to sin, you could buy a goat, confess your sin on its head, and then slaughter it for the altar.
 And then, POOF!, you’d be magically clean again.
-This line of twisted thinking is why the early Catholic Church “sold” indulgences.
-But the truth is that the Sin or Chatat offering was NOT a penalty for sin willful or not.
+This twisted way of thinking is likely why the early Catholic Church “sold” indulgences.
+But the truth is that the Sin or Chatat offering was NOT a penalty for sin – willful or not.
 Willful sin has always had the same remedy: REPENT!

 The Chatat is also required in some areas that seem to deal with purification and not sin.
-For example, a woman after childbirth, a nazarite that comes in contact with a dead body or that completes his vow, and a leper that has been cleansed all must bring a Chatat offering.
+For example, a woman after childbirth, a nazarite that comes in contact with a dead body, or one that completes his vow, and a leper that has been cleansed all must bring a Chatat offering.
 None of those mentioned have committed a sin, so a Chatat cannot be understood as merely an offering for sin.
 Ritual uncleanliness or defilement is not a sin.
-It is impossible to avoid becoming “unclean”.
+It is impossible to avoid becoming “unclean.”
 This is human nature.
-Therefore, the Chatat has a cleansing purpose for the “flesh”.
-Scripture is clear that sin makes one “unclean”, but this is more than simple ritual impurity, for it also affects us spiritually.
-The Chatat offering appears to be one of several purification rites, but its emphasis seems to be on the flesh.
+Therefore, the Chatat has a cleansing purpose for the “flesh.”
+Scripture is clear that sin makes one “unclean,” but this is more than simple ritual impurity, for it also affects us spiritually.
+The Chatat offering appears to be one of several purification rites, but its emphasis is on the flesh.
 It is as though the offerer is “cleansed” by offering the Chatat.